yossigi/compress_roas/README.md

 rpki-rtr cronjob --scan-roas compress-roas [roa-directory] [server/PDU-directory]
 ```

-# Reproducing results from "MaxLength Considered Harmful to the RPKI" (https://eprint.iacr.org/2016/1015.pdf)
+# Reproducing results
-Use the "Reproducibility" branch.
+To reproduce the results from "MaxLength Considered Harmful to the RPKI" (https://eprint.iacr.org/2016/1015.pdf) use the "Reproducibility" branch.